-It should be noted that, in Problem \ref{prob1}, each $i$-th agent dynamics has access to the signal $y_i(t_k)=C_ix_i(t_k)$ only at the discrete-time instant $t_k$ with $k\in \mathds{N}$ and $i\in \mathcal{V}$.
+It should be noted that, in Problem \ref{prob1}, the $i$-th follower has access to the signal $y_i(t_k)=C_i x_i(t_k)$ only at the discrete-time instant $t_k$ with $k\in \mathds{N}$ and $i\in \mathcal{V}$.
 Each partial local measurement, $y_i(t)$ is an element of the lumped output $y(t)\triangleq\col(y_1,\cdots,y_N)$ of the system to be observed in \eqref{leader}, for $i\in \mathcal{V}$.
-Compared with the existing work in \cite{su2011cooperative} and \cite{ding2013network}, Problem \ref{prob1} removes the assumption that the full state or observable state of the system to be observed is available for some agent's dynamics.
+Compared with the existing work in \cite{su2011cooperative} and \cite{ding2013network}, Problem \ref{prob1} removes the assumption that the full state or observable state of the system to be observed is available to some of the agents.

 A key technique to solve the \emph{Jointly Observable Tracking Problem} is the \emph{Sampled-Data Distributed Observer} defined in the following.